 CABEM’s Competency Manager makes it easy for any size organization to systemically plan for training and assessing competency by applying a standard numerical proficiency rating system based on the Dreyfus Model’s five developmental stages:

 A novice is just learning the basics of a subject, along with fundamental concepts and specific rules of action.
 They cannot exercise discretionary judgment and have rigid adherence to taught rules or plans.

 The advanced beginner is beginning to connect relevant contexts to the rules and facts they are learning.
 Adding to their knowledge of facts, they recognize previously undefined facts and increase their knowledge of relevant concepts, vocabulary, and principles.
 Individuals at this level may have no sense of practical priority.
 All aspects of work may be treated separately and will likely have equal importance.

 A competent performer is beginning to recognize more context-free principles and concepts, and situational elements.
 A person at this level can select rules or perspectives appropriate to the situation, taking responsibility for the approach.

 A proficient performer has experience making situational discriminations that enables the recognition of problems and the best approaches for solving the problems.
 At this stage, intuitive reactions replace reasoned responses.
 A person at this level implements decisions based on intuitive understanding because of their experiences.

 5 – Expertise

 The expert can see what needs to be achieved and how to achieve it.
-This level of performer can make more refined and subtle discriminations than a proficient performer, tailoring approach and method to each situation based on this level of skill.
+This level of a performer can make more refined and subtle discriminations than a proficient performer, tailoring the approach and method to each situation based on this skill level.
 The major difference between individuals in the stages of proficiency and expertise is that what experts do almost always works.
-Proficient people still make mistakes; experts provide an almost perfect performance.
+Proficient people still make mistakes; experts provide almost perfect performance.